 Coronary artery disease was once widely thought to be a man’s disease.
 On average, men develop it about 10 years earlier than women because, until menopause, women are protected by high levels of estrogen.
 After menopause, coronary artery disease becomes more common among women.
-Among people aged 75 and older, a higher proportion of women have the disease because women live longer.
+Among people aged 75 and older, a higher proportion of the people who have coronary artery disease are women because women live longer.

-In developed countries, coronary artery disease is the leading cause of death in both men and women.
-Coronary artery disease, specifically coronary atherosclerosis (literally “hardening of the arteries,” which involves fatty deposits in the artery walls and may progress to narrowing and even blockage of blood flow in the artery), occurs in about 5 to 9% (depending on sex and race) of people aged 20 and older.
+In high-income countries, coronary artery disease is the leading cause of death in both men and women, accounting for about one third of all deaths.
+Coronary artery disease, specifically coronary atherosclerosis Atherosclerosis Atherosclerosis is a condition in which patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or... read more (literally “hardening of the arteries,” which involves fatty deposits in the artery walls and may progress to narrowing and even blockage of blood flow in the artery), occurs in about 2 to 9% (depending on sex and race) of people aged 20 and older.
 The death rate increases with age and overall is higher for men than for women, particularly between the ages of 35 and 55.
 After age 55, the death rate for men declines, and the rate for women continues to climb.
 After age 70 to 75, the death rate for women exceeds that for men who are the same age.

-Coronary artery disease affects people of all races, but the incidence is extremely high among blacks and Southeast Asians.
-The death rate is higher for black men than for white men until age 60 and is higher for black women than for white women until age 75.
+Coronary artery disease affects people of all races, but the incidence is extremely high among people of African ancestry.
+The death rate is higher for men of African ancestry than for White men until age 60 and is higher for women of African ancestry than for White women until age 75.

 Supplying the Heart With Blood

 Coronary artery disease is almost always due to the gradual buildup of cholesterol and other fatty materials (called atheroma or atherosclerotic plaque) in the wall of a coronary artery.
-This process is called atherosclerosis and can affect many arteries, not just those of the heart.
+This process is called atherosclerosis Atherosclerosis Atherosclerosis is a condition in which patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or... read more and can affect many arteries, not just those of the heart.

 As an atheroma grows, it may bulge into the artery, narrowing the interior (lumen) of the artery and partially blocking blood flow.
 With time, calcium accumulates in the atheroma.
 As an atheroma blocks more and more of a coronary artery, the supply of oxygen-rich blood to the heart muscle (myocardium) can become inadequate.
 The blood supply is more likely to be inadequate during exertion, when the heart muscle requires more blood.
 An inadequate blood supply to the heart muscle (due to any cause) is called myocardial ischemia.
 If the heart does not receive enough blood, it can no longer contract and pump blood normally.

 An atheroma, even one that is not blocking very much blood flow, may rupture suddenly.
 The rupture of an atheroma often triggers the formation of a blood clot (thrombus).
 The clot further narrows or completely blocks the artery, causing acute myocardial ischemia.
-The consequences of this acute ischemia are referred to as acute coronary syndromes.
+The consequences of this acute ischemia are referred to as acute coronary syndromes Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina) Acute coronary syndromes result from a sudden blockage in a coronary artery.
+This blockage causes unstable angina or a heart attack (myocardial infarction), depending on the location and amount... read more .
 These syndromes include unstable angina and several types of heart attack, depending on the location and degree of the blockage.
-In a heart attack, the area of the heart muscle supplied by the blocked artery dies (called myocardial infarction).
+In a heart attack, the area of the heart muscle supplied by the blocked artery dies (called myocardial infarction Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina) Acute coronary syndromes result from a sudden blockage in a coronary artery.
+This blockage causes unstable angina or a heart attack (myocardial infarction), depending on the location and amount... read more ).

 Some factors that affect whether a person develops coronary artery disease cannot be modified.
 They include